Term Insurance in UAE – Need for comparison

 Given the adverse health statistics, it is important to have an adequate and comprehensive critical illness cover, protecting your income at least for 3 to 5 years, in the event of diagnosis of such dreadful disease.

-Thankfully Term plans in UAE cover up to 35 critical illness and would pay on the diagnosis of such critical illness.
+Term insurance plans in UAE cover up to 35 critical illness and would pay on the diagnosis of such critical illness.

 Each company has an exhaustive list of critical illnesses covered with well-written benefits definition, scope and limitation, eliminating ambiguities at the time of applying for cover and at the time of claims.